CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab02-gettingstarted.md

 Welcome to your AI-102: Azure AI Engineer Associate workshop!
 We’re excited to guide you through hands-on learning with Azure AI services using Azure AI Foundry, the Azure portal, and tools like Document Intelligence, Custom Vision, the Language Service, etc., to create, deploy, and test intelligent solutions.

-# Lab 01: Prepare for an AI development project
+# Lab 02: Choose and deploy a language model

 ### Overall Estimated Timing: 60 Minutes

 ## Overview

-In this lab, you will explore Azure AI Foundry by creating a project and deploying the gpt-4.1 model.
-You’ll review the project’s endpoints and keys to understand how applications connect to deployed models and AI services.
-Finally, you’ll test the generative AI model in the chat playground by configuring system instructions, sending queries, and reviewing responses to see how the model can be applied in real scenarios.
+In this lab, you will explore Azure AI Foundry by reviewing and comparing AI models, creating a project, and deploying models such as gpt-4.1 and Phi-4-mini-instruct.
+You’ll examine model details and benchmarks to understand their capabilities and performance, then test the models in the chat playground by providing system instructions, sending queries, and analyzing responses.
+Finally, you’ll compare the models to determine their suitability for different tasks and scenarios.

 ## Objectives

 By the end of this lab, you will be able to:

-1. **Create and deploy a project in Azure AI Foundry**: Set up a new project, deploy the gpt-4.1 model, and explore resource and project-level settings.
+1. **Explore and compare AI models**: Review model details, benchmarks, and performance metrics to understand their capabilities and select appropriate models for specific tasks.

-2. **Review project endpoints and keys**: Understand how applications connect to your Azure AI Foundry project, deployed models, and integrated AI services.
+2. **Create and deploy a project in Azure AI Foundry**: Set up a new project, deploy models such as gpt-4.1 and Phi-4-mini-instruct, and configure project-level settings.

-3. **Test a generative AI model in the chat playground**: Configure system instructions, send queries, and analyze responses from the deployed model.
+3. **Test and interact with deployed models**: Use the chat playground to provide system instructions, submit queries, review responses, and compare model performance to determine suitability for various scenarios.

 ## Pre-requisites